-- (k) Nothing in this section shall be construed to abrogate any conflicting provisions of any collective bargaining agreement in effect on June 30, 2018 during the term of such agreement and until the entry into a successor collective bargaining agreement to the extent required under article 14 of the Civil Service Law. - 2.
-Section 175.2 of the Regulations of the Commissioner of Education is amended, effective July 1, 2018, to read as follows: - Section 175.2.
+(k) Nothing in this section shall be construed to abrogate any conflicting provisions of any collective bargaining agreement in effect on June 30, 2018 during the term of such agreement and until the entry into a successor collective bargaining agreement to the extent required under article 14 of the Civil Service Law.

+2. Section 175.2 of the Regulations of the Commissioner of Education is amended, effective July 1, 2018, to read as follows:

+Section 175.2.
 Attendance records for examination days for State aid purposes.

 Each school district in which Regents examinations are administered in January, April and June may omit the record of attendance for pupils in the grade levels in which such examinations are given, on the days designated for the administration of such examinations, for the purpose of computing average daily attendance for State aid.
 The record of attendance of pupils of the grade level in which the Regents Scholarship examination is given may also be omitted for the day on which such examination is administered.
 The record of attendance for grades located in the same buildings in which such examinations are administered may be omitted, if it is necessary to suspend instruction for such grades in order to provide adequate staff and space for the administration of such examinations.
-The <a href="https://examination.org/beauty-to-section-normal-record-to-sect
+The hours used on examination days, as well as the days themselves, referred to in this section shall be counted for the purpose of satisfying the minimum instructional hour requirement [that school districts shall provide 180 days of instruction] pursuant to section 175.5 of this Part.